 Is this trip right for you?

 Welcome to Tasmania!
 Your adventure begins in Hobart, or Nipaluna in the language of the Muwinina and Palawa peoples, who are the Traditional Custodians of the land on which Hobart is now located.
 You’ll have a welcome meeting at 9:30 am to meet your fellow travellers, followed by a short walk to ningina tunapri – TMAG's Tasmanian Aboriginal culture gallery.
 Depart Hobart for a stopover in the historic town of Richmond – home to some of Australia’s oldest institutions.
-Enjoy some time to explore the town, then leave for your next stop at a local family-owned and operated winery for a tasting session.
+Enjoy some time to wander its streets, then head to a family-owned and operated winery for a tasting session.
 Finish your tasting experience and continue to the coastal town of Bicheno, where you will stay for the next two nights.

 It’s very important that you attend the welcome meeting as we will be collecting insurance details and next of kin information at this time.
 If you are going to be late please let your travel agent or hotel reception know.
 Ask reception or look for a note in the lobby for more information on where the meeting will take place.
 Your travel time today will be approximately 4 hours.